 |

-Fasten roof panel edges and machine-made molding to structures, nailing or welding pieces into place. |
+Fasten roof panel edges or machine-made moldings to structures by nailing or welding.

 |